Price for the End Result

 Of course you can’t ask, “What’s it worth to you?”
 The customer won’t know how to answer because we all confuse worth with cost.
 “What’s it worth” is not the same as “how much do you want to pay.”

-Instead, ask the customer about the project, what the pictures are for, how are the photos going to be used, or what do they expect the pictures to do for them.
+Instead, ask the customer about the project.
+What are they trying to accomplish, how are the photos going to be used, what do they expect the pictures to do for them?
 You won’t always get the answers you need but you might get lucky if you pay attention.

 Learning The Lesson